hyperspy/hyperspy/doc/user_guide/tools.rst

     ValueError: Invalid dimensions for this operation

-Broacasting operates exactly in the same way for the signal axes:
+Broadcasting operates exactly in the same way for the signal axes:

 .. code-block:: python